 There are three Members who ‘own’ the MAT.
 They are comparable to shareholders within a commercial entity and have overall responsibility for the MAT, ensuring that the company directors (Trustees) follow the constitution and perform its functions in accordance with its charitable objectives.

 The Academy Trust is responsible for governance through its Board of Trustees which meets at least once a term.
-The Board consists of two Members (one of whom is the Chair of the MAT), the Executive Headteacher (as an ex-officio trustee) and a number of other individuals, including some with an educational background and some with a historical background within the Grasvenor community.
+The Board consists of one Members (one of whom is the Chair of the MAT), the Headteacher (as an ex-officio trustee) and a number of other individuals, including some with an educational background and some with a historical background within the Grasvenor community.
 Trustees can be appointed by the Members or by other Trustees, in line with the Articles of Association.

 Trustees within the Grasvenor Avenue MAT are primarily involved in the strategy, ethos and direction of the MAT but must comply with the following duties as trustees of a charity: